Design Your Home

 Image Credit: aliexpress.com

-Circular lines provide balance and softness with a straight or diagonal line in interior design.
-If the walls already have diagonal stripes or ceilings have horizontal beams, then add contrast with round coffee tables, sofa sets or circular ring chandeliers to your home design.
-Circular lines are well-known for their softness, and so they also convey femininity.
-To create gender-neutral rooms, go for the right mix of circular lines.
+Circular lines provide balance and softness when contrasted with straight or diagonal elements.
+If walls feature diagonal stripes or ceilings have horizontal beams, add round coffee tables, curved sofas, or circular chandeliers for contrast.

 Read also – The Definitive Guide To Space Planning In Interior Design